4-NEMD

-4-NEMD is a potent sedative drug which acts as a selective alpha-2 adrenergic agonist.
+4-NEMD is a potent sedative drug which acts as a selective alpha-2 adrenergic receptor agonist.
 It is closely related to dexmedetomidine but is several times more potent.
 Like other alpha-2 agonists, it produces sedative and muscle relaxant effects but without producing respiratory depression.
-It is not currently used in medicine but has been researched as the basis for a potential new generation of alpha-2 agonist drugs, which may have selectivity for the different subtypes of the alpha-2 receptor.
+It is not currently used in medicine, but has been researched as the basis for a potential new generation of alpha-2 agonist drugs, which may have selectivity for the different subtypes of the alpha-2 receptor.
 It has two isomers, with the (S) isomer being the more potent, as with medetomidine.
-4-NEMD was also investigated by the United States military as an anaesthetic agent, most likely for use in surgery but possibly also for use as a non-lethal incapacitating agent, although this has not been officially confirmed.
+4-NEMD was also investigated by the United States military as an anesthetic agent, most likely for use in surgery, but possibly also for use as a non-lethal incapacitating agent, although this has not been officially confirmed.